 Moving cards between Trello boards is easy, and won't disrupt your work.
 Here are all the things you can count on when moving cards around:

 - Label colors: When you move a card from one board to another, it will keep its label color.
 FYI If the new board already has a label in that same color (with a different name), you will end up with two labels on the new board with the same color, but different names.

-- Card covers now stick.
-You used to lose card covers when moving a card between boards.
-Not anymore!
+- Card covers are sticky.
+You will keep any card covers when moving a card between boards.
 You also keep card covers when copying an entire board.

 - Notice about member removal.
 This is mostly the same as before.
 When you move a card from one board to another, any card members who are not members of the destination board will be removed.
 We now make a note in the activity of the card to tell you who was removed.
 Pro tip: If you want to retain members when moving cards, add those members to the destination board before you move the card.